p4-team/ctf/2019-03-17-confidence2019/README.md

 ![](docluster.png)

 I have to say, I'm really satisfied with the results.
 The whole infrastructure cost literally pennies (ok, $10.18 exactly).
-We deployed and tested the challenges before the CTF on a small, 2-node cluster, scaled up to 4 nodes just before the CTF, and downscaled to a single node now the CTF is over.
+We deployed and tested the challenges before the CTF on a small, 2-node cluster, scaled up to 4 nodes just before the CTF, and downscaled to a single node now that the CTF is over.
 I'm also planning to migrate the challenges to my own server soon, so we won't have to pay anymore and everything is still up.

 Overall, using kubernetes turned out to be quite nice (though a pain to set up sometimes).
 For starters, we get this nice dashboard, with restart buttons and service statuses: